wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 No government agency or government employee, while acting in their capacity **as an agent of the government**, shall have standing to bring a `NAHA` complaint before the courts.
 Only private sector entities or conagents acting in their private capacity shall have standing to invoke this cause of action.

 > [Apologia, Note]: There needs to also be some kind of framework for protecting 3rd party neighbours from dereliction of duty in maintaining property.
-Things like lack of maintenance leading to vermin, etc.
+Things like lack of maintenance leading to the proliferation of vermin, etc.

 ### Explicit limitation of liability to the immediate actor(s):